Skip to content

 • To request operating support the applicant must be an arts organization.

 • If your organization has already been funded through the Season Grant program continue to use the Season Grant application.
-If you have never submitted a grant application to the Durham Arts Council, we recommend that you consider the Durham Arts Catalyst Program.
+If you have never submitted a grant application to the Durham Arts Council, we require that you consider the Durham Arts Catalyst Program.

 Application Process

-Application Available
+Application Opens

-• March 21, 2024
+• March 24

 Application Deadline